 Money laundering is the procedure for introducing illegally generated money or illegally acquired assets into the legal financial and economic cycle.
 Since the money to be “washed” comes from illegal activities such as corruption, bribery, robbery, extortion, drug trafficking, arms trafficking, or tax evasion, its origin is to be obscured.

 To combat money laundering, both national and international legal regulations have been established worldwide by regulators in the past 30 years.
 Financial institutions must, therefore, take various risks and rules into account when processing their monetary transactions.

 In order to systematically monitor the huge amounts of data in money transactions carried out worldwide for information on money laundering, it is now standard for financial institutions to use software from the big data analytics spectrum that specializes in money laundering.
 Factors such as the size of the transaction volume, the number of sales channels, or the flow of assets across diverse geographical areas between thousands of market participants play an important role.

 Big data analytics programs to combat money laundering are said to be able to meet the following technical challenges in particular:

 ● Customer Onboarding & Monitoring Processes: Manuel customer onboarding and customer monitoring processes may take too much time.
-Platforms with Artificial Intelligence ensures financial institutions to create AML and KYC compliant your customer onboarding and customer monitoring processes such as Sanction Scanner.
+Platforms with Artificial Intelligence ensure that financial institutions create AML and KYC compliant with customer onboarding and customer monitoring processes such as Sanction Scanner.

-● Transaction Monitoring System (TMS): The transactions made by the financial institutions are continuously monitored by rule-based TMS.
-Such rules can include areas such as monetary thresholds or specific transaction patterns that indicate money laundering, or corresponding deviations from regular transaction patterns.
+● Transaction Monitoring System (TMS): Rule-based TMS continuously monitors the transactions made by the financial institutions.
+Such rules can include areas such as monetary thresholds or specific transaction patterns that indicate money laundering or corresponding deviations from regular transaction patterns.